The Fair Hearing Process

 When Can I Request a Fair Hearing?

 If the Department of Social Services (DSS) does something you do not agree with, you have the right to request a fair hearing.
-Requesting a fair hearing allows you to challenge the determination and explain why you disagree to an administrative law judge.
+Requesting a fair hearing allows you to challenge the determination and explain why you disagree to an administrative law judge or hearing officer.

 For example, you might ask for a fair hearing if your application is denied or if your benefits are being cut off.
 You might also ask for a hearing if the amount of benefits you receive is being decreased.